Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 Unfortunately, [we can't do that](#rejected-proposal-more-positions-with-the-definite-expected-type) for the collection literals proposal.

 **Definition.**
-`Type` *static scope* is the set that contains member callables (functions and properties) of `Type.Companion` type (`Type.Companion` is a companion object), or static members of the type if the type is declared in Java.
+`Type` *static scope* is the set that contains member callables (functions and properties) declared in companion blocks of `Type`, member callables of `Type.Companion` when `Type.Companion` is a companion object, or static members of the type if the type is declared in Java.
-(Extension on `Type.Companion` are excluded on purpose)
+(Companion extensions and extensions on `Type.Companion` are excluded on purpose.)

 Before the collection literal could be used at the use-site, an appropriate type needs to declare `operator fun of` function in its static scope.
 The `operator fun of` functions must adhere to [the restrictions](#operator-function-of-restrictions).